RabidSheep55/MinionProfitsTracker/README.md

 When running the Fuel and Type comparison tools, if you want to change the minion level, you can do so by changing the `lvl` variable in the respective files, these are clearly identified with comments.
 You can also change the fuel multiplier in the types comparator script in the same way.

+### Outputs
 The outputs should be immediately visible in the matplotlib viewer, but they are also saved in the **Raw Figs** folder as images.
+The raw outputs from matplotlib have a bit of extra space around the graph, you might want to crop that out.

 ## Acknowledgements
 Thanks to TBlazeWarriorT, I used a lot of the minion data from his famous spreadsheet, on top of painfully collecting my own.